mlars0n/cloudapplicationmanager/README.md

 JDK 11+ required to build.
 Make sure this is set up and available on the command line.

+Configuration: To configure the file, you can either set environment variables (as you would in a container environment), or you can set a properties file Java system paramater:
+* config.file

+You can set that to point to the full path of your properties file as in the examples below.

+This also works in a container environment if you use "--env-file" to set the environment variables.

 Commands:

 * Build: ./gradlew